 30 Reasons Why Your Google AdWords Advertising is Failing

 Is Adwords working for your business?
 If not, then it’s likely you are making one or more common mistakes that can be easily fixed.
-As a Google Adwords certified expert, I’ve seen many errors that lead to high advertising costs, low return on investment and total failure of accounts that lead to frustration.
+As a Google Adwords expert, I’ve seen many errors that lead to high advertising costs, low return on investment and total failure of accounts that lead to frustration.